MazontheMoon/freeCodeCampDailyChallenge/README.md

 # 2026

+## August

+### 1- Vowel Balance
+Given a string, determine whether the number of vowels in the first half of the string is equal to the number of vowels in the second half.

+The string can contain any characters.
+The letters a, e, i, o, and u, in either uppercase or lowercase, are considered vowels.
+If there's an odd number of characters in the string, ignore the center character.

 ## July

+### Bonus - Magic Square Solver
+Given a 3x3 grid with one missing number (represented as 0), return the missing number that completes the magic square, or "impossible" if no valid number exists.

+A magic square is a grid where every row, column, and diagonal adds up to the same number.

 ### 31 - Morse Code
 Given a Morse code string, return the decoded message using the following table: